Ben Norris (artist): Career

 As an active participant in the California Watercolor School, he had the opportunity to work closely with landscape artist Thomas Craig (1906–1969).
 They became friends and in 1936, at Craig's suggestion, Norris accepted the position of first art teacher at the Kamehameha School for Boys in Honolulu.
-After a year, he joined the art department at the University of Hawaii as an associate professor, and also took printmaking courses from a colleague.
+After a year, he joined the art department at the University of Hawaiʻi as an associate professor, and also took printmaking courses from a colleague.
 He served as department chairman from 1945 to 1955.
 In 1955, he was awarded a Fulbright professorship to Japan where he was exposed to Asian techniques, motifs and forms.